SymbioticEDA/riscv-formal/docs/examplebugs.md

 of the sum, and then jumps to the resulting address.
 (It also stores the address of the next instruction in the desitination register.)

-The code C compilers generate usually (always?) have the LSB of the sum set, so a bug in an implementation where the LSB is not cleared (but, for example, an instruction address misaligned trap is triggered instead) is usually not discovered by just running compiler-generated code.
+The code C compilers generate usually (always?) have the LSB of the sum already cleared, so a bug in an implementation where the LSB is not cleared by the instruction (but, for example, an instruction address misaligned trap is triggered instead) is usually not discovered by just running compiler-generated code.
 With riscv-formal I have found this exact bug is several implementations.